hugoe34/hugoe34/README.md

 ---

-### Enjoying DeezerPlayer? ⭐ Star this repo and follow me on GitHub to stay updated with exciting projects and future releases!
+<h3 align="center">Enjoying DeezerPlayer? ⭐ Star this repo and follow me on GitHub to stay updated with exciting projects and future releases!</h3>

 ## 🚀 Features